rajtsic/WuFix/README.md

 ## Runtime

-The script may take some time to complete, depending on your system's specifications and the tasks being performed.
-On average, it takes about 20-30 minutes to run within CMD (duration varies based on hardware).
-The script may prompt you to reboot, and after that, the chkdsk scan can take an additional 20-30 minutes (hardware-dependent).
+The script may take some time to complete, depending on your system's hardware and the tasks being performed.
+On average, it takes about 20-30 minutes to run within CMD.
+The script will prompt you to reboot, and after that, the chkdsk scan can take an additional 20-30 minutes or even longer.

 ## Support and Feedback